Previous Page

 FBI Name Check

-This type of check is only available after the subject has had two fingerprint-based FBI fingerprint checks and both checks were unable to be processed because of poor fingerprint quality.
+This type of check is only available after two attempted FBI fingerprint checks cannot be processed due to poor fingerprint quality.

 Hiring Authority

-A hiring authority is the DFPS employee who is responsible for hiring a DFPS applicant and onboarding the new DFPS employee.
+A hiring authority is the DFPS employee responsible for hiring a new applicant and managing the onboarding process.
 The hiring authority may be a TAG specialist or the new employee’s direct supervisor.

 Identity Access Management (IAM) System